nikitavoloboev/privacy-respecting/README.md

   - [Least Authority](https://leastauthority.com/) - Paid personal Tahoe-LAFS grids.
   - [Matador Cloud](https://matador.cloud/) - Free global Tahoe-LAFS grid, paid services.
 - [Tresorit](https://tresorit.com/) - Swiss based end-to-end encrypted cloud storage.

+## VPN

+**⚠️ You are the product:**

+- Any VPN that is free or keeps logs.

+**🔏 Alternatives:**

+- [ProtonVPN](https://protonvpn.com/) - As a Swiss VPN provider, Proton does not log user activity or share data with third parties.
+Tor is also supported.

 ## Email